 Pioneering ISS, Satellite & Debris Imaging

-I switched just on time to spaceflight-imaging to witness photographically the last construction-years of the International Space Station and the last flights of the Space Shuttle.
-After every assembly-mission to the ISS, I saw the biggest additions such as modules and trusses in my images after every new imaging-session.
-From the ground I witnessed for instance the addition of the Columbus and Kibo modules and the last 3 solar arrays.
-Even astronauts were filmed through the telescope while they worked outside the space station.
+I was already fascinated by spaceflight in my early years as an astrophotographer.
+I remember taking (trail) images of the space station Mir - the predecessor of the ISS - with a camera with normal lens on black&white film which I developed and printed in my own darkroom.
+As a telescopic spaceflight-photographer I witnessed the later construction-years of the ISS and several flights of the Space Shuttle to the station.
+After every assembly-mission to the ISS, I observed the big additions such as modules and trusses in my images after every new imaging-session.
+From the ground I witnessed the addition of the Columbus and Kibo modules and the last 3 solar arrays and several other additions.
+Even astronauts were filmed through the telescope while they were working outside the space station.
 As technique improved, smaller artificial satellites were captured successfully as well.
 In the last years I photographed all kind of spacecraft, from weather-satellites to planetary probes that were lost in Earth orbit.
-Over a period of 4 years, I captured images of the remains of a failed Venera Venus probe from the 1970's.
-Several satellites were captured in their last orbits around the Earth and I pioneered the imaging and display of tumbling spent upper stages of rockets.
+One of my most interesting accomplishments is the pioneering work of imaging and display of tumbling spent rocket upper stages.

 Other Websites Ralf Vandebergh

 Professionally Flying with Google, a Virtual Aerodynamic Experiment